 (a) a feed of the relevant benchmark’s values;

-(b) prompt notification of any inaccuracy in the calculation of a benchmark’s value and of the updated or corrected benchmark value;
+(b) prompt notification of any inaccuracy in the calculation of a benchmark’s value and of the updated or corrected benchmark value that would be provided to other data clients who receive information about that benchmark;

-(c) historical benchmark values where the person with proprietary rights to the benchmark maintains such information.
+(c) historical benchmark values consistent with those given to other data clients where the person with proprietary rights to the benchmark maintains such information.

-2. In respect of composition and methodology, the information provided shall allow the trading venue or CCP to understand how each benchmark value is developed, the actual methodology used to make benchmark’s values and the rationale for adopting a particular methodology.
+2. In respect of composition and methodology, the information provided shall allow the trading venue or CCP to understand how the benchmark is calculated, the actual methodology used to calculate the benchmark’s values.
 Subject to the provisions in Article 20 and unless such information is not needed for trading or clearing purposes, relevant information in respect of composition and methodology shall at least include:

-(a) definitions of key terms;
+(a) definitions of key terms unless they are self-evident from the methodology;

-(b) all criteria and procedures used to develop the benchmark, including input selection, the mix of inputs used to derive the benchmark, the procedures and practices that control the exercise of discretion, priority given to certain data types, minimum data needed to determine a benchmark, any models or extrapolation methods, and the methodology used to determine the benchmark’s value;
+(b) a general description of the criteria and procedures used to calculate the benchmark, including input selection, the mix of inputs used in the benchmark, the procedures and practices that control the exercise of discretion, any priority given to certain data types, , any models or extrapolation methods, and the methodology used to determine the benchmark’s value;

-(c) the procedures used to calculate the benchmark in periods of market stress or disruption, or when inputs are temporarily unavailable, such as when inputs are suspended or closed;
+(c) the procedures used to calculate the benchmark in periods of significant market stress or disruption, or when inputs are unavailable, such as when inputs are suspended or closed;

 (d) the hours during which the benchmark is calculated.

-(e) the procedures which govern the benchmarks rebalancing methodology and the resulting weightings of the constituents of the benchmark;
+(e) the procedures which govern the benchmarks rebalancing methodology;

 (f) the procedures for dealing with error reports, including when a revision of a benchmark would be applicable;